Writers' Trust of Canada - 50 Years

 Writers’ Trust is one of a handful of organizations of its kind in the world.

-We are a charitable organization that seeks to support and celebrate Canadian writers and writing through a portfolio of programs including 12 literary awards, financial grants, career development initiatives for emerging writers, and a writers’ retreat.
+Through a portfolio of programs that includes 13 literary awards, financial grants, career development initiatives for emerging writers, and a residency, Writers’ Trust ensures that readers have the very best Canadian writers to choose from.
 Writers’ Trust programming is designed to champion excellence in Canadian writing, to improve the status of writers, and to create connections between writers and readers.
+Canada’s writers receive more financial support from Writers’ Trust than from any other non-governmental organization in the country.

 Great writing takes time.
 Financial stress often keeps writers away from their work.
 Writers who benefit from our awards and programs say that the time they gain is invaluable: the time to finish a book, to promote their work, to mitigate an unforeseen personal crisis.
 When Writers’ Trust enables writers to make even the smallest changes in their lives, the reverberations can have a significant impact on readers around the world.